swyxio/README/README.md

 ## [Known Failure Modes](https://docs.google.com/presentation/d/1df5MALZKZU6lOeIXUiO-h6ReFM3KuIpnapSE97IZnX4/edit#slide=id.p)

+- In 2020 my top feedback was: I am too competitive - I translate everything to numbers and compare myself and my team with them.
 - In 2018-19 [the top feedback I got in my 360](https://www.swyx.io/writing/netlify-year-one-360-review) was that I don't communicate well or enough in some contexts, and often seem distracted.
 People report that I:
   - move fast and skip steps
   - dont provide enough context in issues or externally